robinhickmann/uniclip/README.md

 Just grab a precompiled binary from [releases](https://github.com/quackduck/uniclip/releases)

-*Install script coming soon*
+_Install script coming soon_

 ### Windows

 Just grab a precompiled binary from [releases](https://github.com/quackduck/uniclip/releases)

-*Windows installer coming soon*
+_Windows installer coming soon_

 ### MacOS

 Just grab a precompiled binary from [releases](https://github.com/quackduck/uniclip/releases)

-*Might add brew in the future*
+_Might add brew in the future_

 ### Android

 Get an executable from [releases](https://github.com/quackduck/uniclip/releases) and install to `$PREFIX/usr/bin/uniclip`

 Install the Termux app and Termux:API app from the Play Store.
-Then, install the Termux:API package from the command line (in Termux) using:
+Then, install the Termux:API package from the command-line (in Termux) using:

 ```sh
 pkg install termux-api
 ```

+_Might add apk file in the future_

 ### iOS

 I cannot afford to make an iOS app for this silly little utility.
 Feel free to do so yourself.
 If you do, please let me know!

 ## Uninstalling

 Uninstalling Uniclip is very easy.
 If you used a package manager, use it's uninstall feature.
 If not, just delete the Uniclip binary:

 On Linux or macOS, delete `/usr/local/bin/uniclip`